pve/foobotapi/txt/deploymentparams.md

 Only the executing function should have read access to its contents.
 We do this by giving it a role that allows it to access the secrets file.

 With a bit of luck we can actually restrict the project owner (or whoever is impersonating them) from accessing these secrets.
-And the deployment role definitely does not need secrets access.
+And the deployment role definitely does not need production secrets access.

 (graphic required here)